ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 The facet names from the template are replaced with the facet values from the recipe to create a filename.
 The extension ``.nc`` (and if applicable, a start and end time) will automatically be appended to the filename.
-The preprocessed files will be stored in the directory :attr:`esmvalcore.config.Session.preproc_dir`, under a subdirectory per :ref:`diagnostic <Diagnostics>` and variable name.

 If no ``preprocessor_filename_template`` is configured for a project, the facets describing the dataset in the recipe, as stored in